mateuszjurewicz/tensorflow_speech_recognition/README.md

 **tensorflow** scripts to train convolutional machine learning models on the preprocessed data.

+Developed & tested on a Paperspace cloud instance with an NVIDIA Quadro P6000 (Pascal generation) graphics card, with an Ubuntu 16.04 (Xenial) OS.

 This includes, in sequential order:

 1) Splitting the raw data into balanced data sets ![Jupyter Notebooks Logo](https://i.ibb.co/KxLnVRY/jupyter-logo-small.png "Jupyter Notebook Logo")